-Nothing is worse than waiting for your water to heat up when you only want a soothing hot shower.
+Nothing is worse than waiting for your water to heat up when you only want a soothing, hot shower.
 Most people experience their shower taking forever to heat an issue, especially in the year’s colder months.
-When the hot water runs through the cold pipes, the temperature changes, and it takes time to reach for hot water to arrive at the faucet.
+When the hot water runs through the cold pipes, the temperature changes and it takes time for hot water to arrive at the faucet.

 It can be a frustrating start to your day when your shower doesn’t get hot, and whilst you may think it is just how your plumbing is, there are reasons behind your colder-than-usual showers.

 So you may ask, “Why’s my shower heating up slowly?”
-We can look into why this problem occurs and what you can do to get the hot water supply working faster for you.
+We can investigate why this problem occurs and suggest what you can do to get the hot water supply working faster.

 Why Does It Take A Long Time For Water To Heat Up?